BlaqueDevs/se-assignment-day-4-software-project-management-usanCode/README.md

 ## 7. What are the benefits of developing a detailed project schedule, and how can Gantt charts assist in this process?

+Answer:

+- A detailed project schedule is a comprehensive breakdown of all project tasks providing this way a granular view of the entire project timeline.
+It offers a clear representation of tasks.

+- A Grantt chart : a visual representation of that schedule

+These help teams to better track progress, identify potential bottlenecks, allocate resources effectively and ultimately deliver projects on time and within budget.

 ## 8. What are the core issues that your software aims to address?
 Why are these problems significant to your target audience?